Charities & Philanthropy

-Wedlake Bell has a wide range of experience in acting for charities, foundations and other not for profit organisations, as well as for their founders.
-These clients range from philanthropists and small charities to university colleges, livery companies, religious organisations, social care and housing providers, large art associations and general grant-making charities.
+Wedlake Bell has extensive experience in acting for charities and their founders.
+Our clients range from philanthropists and small charities to university colleges, livery companies, religious organisations, social care and housing providers, art associations and general grant-making charities.

-Set up and registration
+Charity set up and registration